lyyc199586/lyyc199586.github.io/_posts/2019-09-03-strong-form-for-phase-field.md

 ### Strong Form

-Look at the LFS of (3), write it in the indices form and use intergration by parts and the divergence thorem,
+Look at the LHS of (3), write it in the index form and use intergration by parts and the divergence thorem,

 $$
 \int_\varOmega \sigma_{ij}\bar{u}_{i,j}\mathrm{d}\varOmega